safaris since 1995

 Trauma & Healing

-But perhaps the biggest difference from the famous and much more commercial east or southern African parks, is the demeanour of many of the animals – especially the elephant and buffalo.
+But perhaps the biggest difference from the famous and much more commercial east or southern African parks, is the demeanour of many of the animals - especially the elephant and buffalo.
 Many of them have been through a lot of trauma and bloodshed during the worst poaching years prior to 2010 when African Parks took over.
 Many of them obviously distrust humans, and with good reason.
 They have been hunted for years, so this is understandable.
-It makes us realise the vital importance of preserving the peace here after so many years of bloodshed.
+It makes us realise the vital importance of preserving the peace here after so many years of carnage.

 The last “incident” was in early 2016 when militants on horseback came into the park and killed 4 elephants, retreating almost immediately.
-The park’s director Leon tells us that he thinks it was a reprisal or ‘test’ raid due to the speed of the attack, which they responded to rapidly with the well-trained Mamba units.
+The park’s director Leon tells us that he thinks it was a reprisal or ‘test’ raid due to the speed of the attack, which they responded to rapidly with the well-trained Mamba anti-poaching units.

 Yet, just 3 years later, many of the smaller bachelor groups of elephant have learnt to trust once again.
 In fact those who hang out near the park HQ seem to recognise those humans who are trying to help or just photograph them, versus those who wish them harm.
-The mothers and young calves who form most of the mega-herd are understandably more nervous and we struggle to locate them towards the end of our week here, but we are told that they are starting to accept and get used to the vehicles full of tourists.
+The mothers and young calves who form most of the mega-herd are understandably more nervous and we struggle to locate them towards the end of our week here, but we are told that they are starting to accept and get used to the vehicles.

 But now…dilemma!
 I want to shout about my new favourite safari destination from the rooftops… ZAKOUMA IS AMAZING!!